DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 // inside a message collector command const filter = m => m.content === 'I agree' && !m.author.bot;
-const collector = message.createReactionCollector(filter, { time: 15000 });
+const collector = message.createMessageCollector(filter, { time: 15000 });
 ```

 There are a few important things you should note here:

-* The parenthesis around function parameters are optional when you have only one parameter, but required otherwise.
-If you feel like this will confuse you at times, it may be a good idea to just always use parenthesis.
+* The parentheses around function parameters are optional when you have only one parameter but are required otherwise.
+If you feel like this will confuse you, it may be a good idea to use parentheses.
 * You can cleanly put what you need on a single line without curly braces.
 * Omitting curly braces will make arrow functions use **implicit return**, but only if you have a single-line expression.
 The `doubleAge` and `filter` variables are a good example of this.
 * Unlike the `function someFunc() { ... }` declaration, arrow functions cannot be used to create functions with such syntax.
 You can create a variable and give it an anonymous arrow function as the value, though (as seen with the `doubleAge` and `filter` variables).